aistabci/abci-docs/en/docs/abci-cloudstorage.md

     Users can encrypt data transfers between clients and the storage.
 Users can also encrypt data and store encrypted data in the storage.

-To start using the ABCI Cloud Storage, Usage Manager of each ABCI group should apply for use on the ABCI User Portal.
+To start using ABCI Cloud Storage, Usage Manager of each ABCI group should apply for use on the ABCI User Portal.
 If you are not a Usage Manager, please contact to Usage Managers of your group.

 The fee for using the storage is based on the size of data stored in the storage.
 As for the fee, see this table (https://abci.ai/en/how_to_use/tariffs.html).
 The fee is not based on the data transfer size nor the number of times of calling APIs.